grafana/loki/docs/sources/getting-started/_index.md

 The test environment runs the [flog](https://github.com/mingrammer/flog) app to generate log lines.
 Promtail is the test environment's agent (or client) that captures the log lines and pushes them to the Loki cluster through a gateway.
 In a typical environment, the log-generating app and the agent run together, but in locations distinct from the Loki cluster.
-This guide runs each piece of the test environment in Docker containers.
+This guide runs each piece of the test environment locally, in Docker containers.

-In this guide, Grafana provides a way to pose and visualize queries against the logs stored in Loki.
+Grafana provides a way to pose queries against the logs stored in Loki and visualize query results.

 ![Simple scalable deployment test environment](simple-scalable-test-environment.png)

-The test environment uses Docker compose to instantiate these services, each in its own container:
+The test environment uses Docker compose to instantiate these parts, each in its own container:

 - One [single scalable deployment](../fundamentals/architecture/deployment-modes/) mode **Loki** instance has:
     - One Loki read component
     - One Loki write component
-    - **Minio** is Loki's storage back end.
+    - **Minio** is Loki's storage back end in the test environment.
 - The **gateway** receives requests and redirects them to the appropriate container based on the request's URL.
 - **Flog** generates log lines.
 - **Promtail** scrapes the log lines from flog, and pushes them to Loki through the gateway.